 These days, connecting a cable box to your TV is a no-brainer.

-The easiest connection to undertake is an HDMI connection.
+The best connection to undertake is an HDMI connection.
 With an HDMI connection, you don’t have to worry about connecting separate cables for video and audio.

 Through a single cable, you get high-definition video and audio.